raonakshukla/NYC_TLC_Fare_Prediction_Demand_Forecasting/README.md

 # Team 14 Metric Marvins Group Project

 ### Project Name: Large-Scale Data Analytics on NYC Taxi Limousine Commission(TLC) Data for Fare Prediction and Demand Forecasting
+Urban transportation is facing unprecedented challenges: traffic congestion, pollution, and inefficient resource allocation.
+Taxi and ride-sharing companies generate massive amounts of data on trip patterns, driver behavior, and rider preferences.
+This study is an effort to provide one platform solution by leveraging these datasets to optimize urban mobility, improve service efficiency, and ultimately create a more sustainable transportation network.
+The intent behind the project is to empower management in data-driven decision-making.
+By harnessing the power of data, companies can make smarter decisions, optimize operations, and gain a competitive edge in the marketplace.
+Weekly demand forecasting is performed using SARIMA models, which scored the lowest on the Akaike Information Criterion (AIC) at 1390, compared to other models.
+The study aims to predict base fares using various regression models, employing both global and local approaches.
+Additionally, it will examine the performance of distributed algorithms, with a primary focus on computational power (i.e., the number of available cores) and the size of the data.
+The Root Mean Square Error(RSME) obtained is the least for 16 partitions (9.34), which is very close to the global model (9.10).
+However, the time required to train and calculate RSME is 8.21 times less than the global model.
 #### File Structure
     ├── Scale-up-experiments *** The codes in this directory took reference from [1] ***
     │   │